Waivz AI Governance Statement

 | Encryption at rest | AES-256 (all vendors) |

-| Authentication | Softr-managed authentication with JWT tokens scoped to individual advisors; Cloudflare Workers validate JWT on every API call.
-Standalone analysis tools are publicly accessible and do not persist user data |
+| Authentication | Advisor portal apps use Softr-managed authentication (JWT scoped to the advisor), validated by Cloudflare Workers.
+Standalone analysis tools (including the census and document processors) are publicly accessible and persist no user data. |

 | Customer data retention | Transient processing; AI inputs and outputs are not stored long-term |

 | Audit logs | Advisor-level activity tracking via Airtable.
 Infrastructure-level request logs via Cloudflare.
-Application-level audit trail planned for future release |
+Application-level audit trail planned for a future release. |

 Incident Response